-On each reset, the Flash module will hold CPU activity while loading Flash module registers from the Flash memory.
+On each reset, the Flash module executes a reset sequence to load Flash configuration registers.
 If double faults are detected in the reset phase, Flash module protection and security may be active on leaving reset.
 This is explained in more detail in the Flash module description.
+If a reset occurs while any Flash command is in progress, that command will be immediately aborted.
+The state of the word being programmed or the sector/block being erased is not guaranteed.